smu-cs-3353/22s-pa01-kate/README.md

 * The implementation should be object oriented.

-For example, if your input was "paintings.txt" your command-line argument would look like `/<PATH TO INPUT FILE>/22s-pa01-kate paintings.txt` after running the cmake executable to configure the project.
+For example, if your input was "paintings.txt" your command-line argument would look like `22s-pa01-kate /<PATH TO INPUT FILE>/paintings.txt` after running the cmake executable to configure the project.